helm/helm-www/content/blog/2019-04-29-helm-3-preview-pt3.md

 I wrote a more detailed deep-dive on some of the [upcoming changes to Helm Chart Repositories](https://blog.bacongobbler.com/post/2019-01-25-distributing-with-distribution/) if you'd like to read more on the subject.

-Check back in later this week as we discuss release management in the next part of our *Helm 3 Preview: Charting Our Future* blog series over the course of 4 weeks.
+You can check out the next blog [here](https://helm.sh/blog/helm-3-preview-pt4/) where we discuss release management in the next part of our *Helm 3 Preview: Charting Our Future* blog series over the course of 4 weeks.